engrasifalimalik/AI-Pest-Detection-System-/README.md

 - Class imbalance affects performance
 - Model may not generalize to unseen field conditions

+## Citation ##
+If you use this work, please cite:

+Ali, A. (2026).
+AI-Based Pest Detection and Decision Support System for Precision Agriculture.

 ## Project folders structure ##
 ---
 AI_based_pest_detection_and_decision_decision_support_system_for_Agriculture/